MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/itoa-itow.md

 ## Return Value

 Each of these functions returns a pointer to *buffer*.
-There is no error return.
+There's no error return.

 ## Remarks